ava-labs/subnet-evm/plugin/evm/config/config.md

 | `populate-missing-tries-parallelism` | int | Concurrent readers for re-populating missing tries | `1024` |

 ### Offline Pruning

+> **Note**: If offline pruning is enabled it will  run on startup and block until it completes (approximately one hour on Mainnet).
+This will reduce the size of the database by deleting old trie nodes. **While performing offline pruning, your node will not be able to process blocks and will be considered offline.** While ongoing, the pruning process consumes a small amount of additional disk space (for deletion markers and the bloom filter).
+For more information see the [disk space considerations documentation](https://build.avax.network/docs/nodes/maintain/reduce-disk-usage#disk-space-considerations).
+Since offline pruning deletes old state data, this should not be run on nodes that need to support archival API requests.
+This is meant to be run manually, so after running with this flag once, it must be toggled back to false before running the node again.
+Therefore, you should run with this flag set to true and then set it to false on the subsequent run.

 | Option | Type | Description | Default |
 |--------|------|-------------|---------|